kxr/ocp4_setup_upi_kvm/README.md

 Finally, any custom Route resources you create in your OpenShift cluster will also need to be exposed via DNS.

-### Additional configurations that may be needed
+### haproxy

-If SELinux is in Enforcing mode, you need to tell it to treat port 6443 as a webport via `semanage port -a -t http_port_t -p tcp 6443`.
+If you are exposing your cluster using haproxy and SELinux is in Enforcing mode (on the hypervisor), you need to tell it to treat port 6443 as a webport via `semanage port -a -t http_port_t -p tcp 6443`.
+Otherwise, SELinux will not let haproxy listen on port `6443`

-If you exposed your cluster using the haproxy method, and your firewall is enabled, you need to open up the necessary ports via:
+Similarly is firewalld is enabled, you need to open up the necessary ports via:

 ```
 firewall-cmd --add-service=http